hughsk/pp-now/README.md

 ### `shell.on('pp-uniforms', frame(shader))` ###

-Passes the [gl-shader](http://github.com/mikolalysenko/gl-shader) being used for post-processing to `shell.postProcessing` so that you can update your own additional uniforms manually.
+Passes the [gl-shader](http://github.com/mikolalysenko/gl-shader) being used for post-processing so that you can update your own additional uniforms manually.

 ***